-NEW ALBUM UNPEELED OUT JULY 28TH WORLDWIDE VIA RCA RECORDS
+CAGE THE ELEPHANT’S NEW ALBUM UNPEELED OUT NOW WORLDWIDE VIA RCA RECORDS

 TELL ME I’M PRETTY WINNER OF 2017 GRAMMY® AWARD FOR “BEST ROCK ALBUM”

-Cage The Elephant will release UNPEELED worldwide on July 28th via RCA Records.
-The new album was recorded over a series of intimate shows in cities including Los Angeles, Washington DC, Knoxville, and Nashville where the band performed in a stripped-down arrangement with a string quartet and additional percussion.
+UNPEELED was recorded over a series of intimate shows in cities including Los Angeles, Washington DC, Knoxville, and Nashville where the band performed in a stripped-down arrangement with a string quartet and additional percussion.
 UNPEELED features twenty-one tracks: eighteen curated songs from their past four albums plus three reimagined versions of existing songs.
 Said front man Matt Shultz about the inspiration behind the album: “Many times you’re adding sonic layers looking for something to hide behind, and what you don’t realize is that that vulnerability and that nakedness might be the most compelling and interesting thing about the song.”
-Preorder the album here.

 Cage The Elephant received their first GRAMMY® AWARD for Best Rock Album for their fourth studio album, Tell Me I’m Pretty, which was produced by Dan Auerbach of The Black Keys.
 At radio, Cage The Elephant holds the record for the most #1 Alternative songs of any artist this decade.
 Tell Me I’m Pretty’s first two singles “Mess Around” and “Trouble,” both topped the Alternative charts at #1 (“Mess Around” also hit #1 at Triple A).
 In addition, “Trouble” maintained its bullet on the Alternative radio chart for an astounding 41 weeks.
 “Cold Cold Cold,” went top 5 at both Alternative and Triple A. Watch the video for “Cold Cold Cold” and “Trouble,” both directed by singer Matt Shultz.